-Otoplasty is ear surgery that’s purpose is to improve the shape, position or proportion of the ear.
+Otoplasty is also known as ear pinning.
+It is ear surgery that’s purpose is to improve the shape, position or proportion of the ear.
 This cosmetic surgery is extremely popular among adults and children.
 There are two types of otoplasty.
 Traditional is also known as ear pinning, where large or protruding ears are pinned back toward’s the patient’s head.
 The other is Reconstructive, which helps those with sever birth defects that come from child birth or treat cases caused by trauma.

 Otoplasty results benefit overall appearance; eliminating protruding, disproportionate, and asymmetrical ears.
 The procedure takes about two to three hours to perform and result in mild discomfort.
 If hesitant because of scarring, don’t worry the surgical scars are typically hidden behind the ear or in natural creases of the ear, usually go unnoticed.
 Patients experience a significant increase in confidence and quality of life after traditional or reconstructive otoplasty.